Josh Byrnes

-Josh Byrnes (born June 23, 1970) is an American baseball executive who is senior vice president of baseball operations for the Los Angeles Dodgers of Major League Baseball (MLB).
+Josh Byrnes (born June 23, 1970) is an American baseball executive who currently serves as the general manager for the Colorado Rockies of Major League Baseball (MLB).

 Byrnes began his career in 1994 as an intern with the Cleveland Indians.
 He rose to scouting director in 1998 and then joined the Colorado Rockies as assistant general manager after the 1999 season.
 He moved to the Boston Red Sox as assistant general manager in 2003 and was with the team in 2004 when they won their first World Series title since 1918.
 Byrnes was executive vice president and general manager of the Arizona Diamondbacks (2005-2010) and the San Diego Padres (2011-2014).
-He joined the Dodgers in 2014 and since that time the team has won National League pennants in 2017, 2018, 2020, 2024, and 2025; and the World Series in 2020 and 2024.
+He joined the Los Angeles Dodgers in 2014 as their senior vice president of baseball operations and during his tenure the team won five National League pennants and three World Series titles.

 Early life

 Byrnes grew up in Washington, D.C., where he attended and played second base for St. Albans School, breaking the single-season hits record.
 He was recruited by Haverford College, where he was team captain and set records for home runs and RBI.

 He graduated in 1992 with a BA in English.